Right-to-try law: Critics

-In April 2017, oncologist David Gorski wrote in Science-Based Medicine that the right-to-try law is harmful to society as it is popular with the public who do not understand how the FDA works, Gorski calls this "placebo legislation.
-They make lawmakers feel good, but they do nothing concrete to help actual patients."
-Gorski states that right-to-try laws enable "cancer quack" like the Burzynski Clinic to operate for years.
-"It's also important to remember that the real purpose of right-to-try laws is not to help patients, but to neuter the FDA's ability to regulate certain drugs, consistent with the source of this legislation."
+In April 2017, oncologist David Gorski argued in Science-Based Medicine that the right-to-try law is harmful to society and is popular with a public who do not understand how the FDA works and is "placebo legislation" that makes lawmakers feel good but does "nothing concrete to help actual patients.".
+Gorski claims that right-to-try laws enable "cancer quacks" like Burzynski to operate for years and that "the real purpose of right-to-try laws is not to help patients, but to neuter the FDA's ability to regulate certain drugs, consistent with the source of this legislation."
 Gorski further states that these laws "rest on a fantasy... of false hope ... that is rooted in libertarian politics ... that claims that deregulation is the cure for everything."

 In January 2019 Jann Bellamy added that the right-to-try does not ensure "that only patients who have no other treatment options receive access; that costs are appropriate; that informed consent is legally and ethically sound; and that the proposed treatment plan offers a favorable risk/benefit profile for the patient."
 Additionally, "there is no regulatory infrastructure spelling out just how patients and physicians should go about accessing investigational drugs or how drug companies should respond."
-Harriet Hall, MD expressed concerns that patients may not completely comprehend the risks involved in taking medications available under the right-to-try law, nor understand the low probability of success, especially patients who were not healthy enough to qualify to participate in clinical trials.
+Harriet Hall expressed concerns that patients may not completely comprehend the risks involved in taking medications available under the right-to-try law, nor understand the low probability of success, especially patients who were not healthy enough to qualify to participate in clinical trials.
 She states these patients may have other medical conditions that could make them more vulnerable to complications from experimental treatments.